 So what’s responsible for the changes that lead to smoker’s lips?

-The tiny lines that form as a result of smoking are created by repetitive movements.
-Putting a cigarette between your lips and sucking on it to get a puff causes the skin around the lips to bunch up and wrinkle.
-Initially, the skin will smooth itself back out after you’re finished smoking a cigarette.
+Smoking causes fine lines to form due to repetitive motions, such as putting the cigarette between your lips and then sucking on it for a puff, which causes the skin around your lips to wrinkle.
+The skin will generally go back to normal after you have finished smoking a cigarette.

 But the effects of smoking combined with repeated movements plus time can cause those lines to become permanent.
 Smoking itself speeds up the wrinkle formation process as it cuts off blood flow to the skin and keeps the skin cells from getting the oxygen they need to thrive.
 Smoking also causes damage to the two key proteins in skin, elastin and collagen, which provide much-needed elasticity and firmness.